polyfacet/hc_aras_plm_ext/README.md

 Extended functionality of Aras Innovator Out-Of-The-Box PLM package.
 Developed on R11SP12 and R11SP9

-Purpose to include some more or less generic and valuable feature on top of the Aras Innovotor Out-Of-The-Box PLM package Which can be pulled and resused as needed.
+Purpose to include some more or less generic and valuable feature on top of the Aras Innovotor Out-Of-The-Box PLM package.

 Features in short:
 * Part Validation concept